n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 ***

 ### View By Alias Editor
-This editor provides a list of aliases in an alias list and allows you to select identifiers, control audio recording and listening priority and assign actions to the alias.
+This editor provides a list of aliases in an alias list and allows you to select identifiers, control audio recording, streaming, and listening priority and assign actions to the alias.

 ![View By Alias Editor](images/view_by_alias_editor.png)